vmware-tanzu/community-edition/docs/site/content/docs/latest/cli-uninstall.md

 # Uninstall the Tanzu CLI
-Complete the following steps to remove the Tanzu CLI and any associated configurations
+Complete the following steps to uninstall the Tanzu CLI and any associated configurations.

 ## Linux

-1. Run one of the following commands to delete the tanzu binary:
+1. Run **one** of the following commands to uninstall the Tanzu CLI:

     ```sh
     sudo rm -f ~/.local/share/tanzu